anyscale/madewithml.github.io/docs/pivot.md

 ---
 template: main.html
 title: Pivot from Hype and Overwhelm
-description: Read about our pivot to end the perpetuation of hype and realigning to create original content to help people responsibly deliver value with ML.
+description: Read about our pivot to end the perpetuation of hype and realigning to create original content to help people responsibly develop, iterate and deliver value with ML.
 keywords: madewithml, producthunt
 ---